Palestine Liberation Organization: Ideology

 Until 1993, the only promoted option was armed struggle.
 From the signing of the Oslo Accords, negotiation and diplomacy became the only official policy.

 In April 1996, a large number of articles, which were inconsistent with the Oslo Accords, were wholly or partially nullified.

 At the core of the PLO's ideology is the belief that Zionists had unjustly expelled the Palestinians from Palestine and established a Jewish state in place under the pretext of having historic and Jewish ties with Palestine.
 The PLO demanded that Palestinian refugees be allowed to return to their homes.
 This is expressed in the National Covenant:

-Article 2 of the Charter states that ″Palestine, with the boundaries it had during the British mandate, is an indivisible territorial unit″, meaning that there is no place for a Jewish state.
+Article 2 of the Charter states that "Palestine, with the boundaries it had during the British mandate, is an indivisible territorial unit", meaning that there is no place for a Jewish state.
 This article was adapted in 1996 to meet the Oslo Accords.

-Article 20 states: ″The Balfour Declaration, the Mandate for Palestine, and everything that has been based upon them, are deemed null and void.
+Article 20 states: "The Balfour Declaration, the Mandate for Palestine, and everything that has been based upon them, are deemed null and void.
 Claims of historical or religious ties of Jews with Palestine are incompatible with the facts of history and the true conception of what constitutes statehood.
 Judaism, being a religion, is not an independent nationality.
-Nor do Jews constitute a single nation with an identity of its own; they are citizens of the states to which they belong″.
+Nor do Jews constitute a single nation with an identity of its own; they are citizens of the states to which they belong".
 This article was nullified in 1996.

-Article 3 reads: ″The Palestinian Arab people possess the legal right to their homeland and have the right to determine their destiny after achieving the liberation of their country in accordance with their wishes and entirely of their own accord and will″.
+Article 3 reads: "The Palestinian Arab people possess the legal right to their homeland and have the right to determine their destiny after achieving the liberation of their country in accordance with their wishes and entirely of their own accord and will".

 Secularism versus adherence to Islam

-The PLO and its dominating faction, Fatah, are often contrasted to more religious orientated factions like Hamas and the Palestinian Islamic Jihad (PIJ).
-All, however, represent a predominant Muslim population.
+The PLO and its dominating faction, Fatah, are often contrasted with more religious-orientated factions like Hamas and the Palestinian Islamic Jihad (PIJ).
+All, however, represent a predominantly Muslim population.
 Practically the whole population of the Territories is Muslim, mostly Sunni.
-Around 50,000 (ca 1%) of the 4.6 million Palestinians in the occupied Palestinian territories (OPT) are Palestinian Christian.
+Around 50,000 (c.
+1%) of the 4.6 million Palestinians in the occupied Palestinian territories (OPT) are Palestinian Christian.

 Under President Arafat, the Fatah-dominated Palestinian Authority adopted the 2003 Amended Basic Law, which stipulates Islam as the sole official religion in Palestine and the principles of Islamic sharia as a principal source of legislation.
 The draft Constitution contains the same provisions.
 The draft Constitution was formulated by a Constitutional Committee, established by Arafat in 1999 and endorsed by the PLO.